Another 8 colleagues (2 British, 5 American, and 1 Australian) join The Squad today, bringing its numbers to 303.

 And please remember, my list is only for CRIME FICTION - not all the true crime and/or memoir writing by cops and ex-cops that's out there (as good as so much of that is).

-On this isolated Anzac Day when we as Australians and New Zealanders can't do anything together to commemorate our veterans, my tribute is to dedicate a blog to both my grandfathers, who fought for the Australian Army in the World Wars.
+My own tribute is to dedicate a blog, as I did last year, to both my grandfathers, who fought for the Australian Army in the World Wars, defending those freedoms.

 My paternal grandfather was Gordon Reginald Patterson and he went to the Western Front in 1917.
 He turned 18 six days before he enlisted.
 Private Patterson then joined the Australian Infantry in the trenches in northern France and Belgium for all the horrors that entailed.
 He came back to Australia in 1919.
 He died when my father was only 6 years old.
 His photo is below, and I can see my father in his face.